Rocking and Rolling. Reading Aloud with Infants and Toddlers

 ZERO TO THREE.
 2016.
 Books About Feelings for Babies and Toddlers.
 Retrieved from https://www.zerotothree.org/resources/7-books-about-feelings-for-babies-and-toddlers

-Kathy Kinsner, has been a reading specialist, an Emmy-winning producer on the PBS series Reading Rainbow, and the person in charge of curriculum development at non-profit Roads to Success.
-She has a master’s in education (reading, of course) from Bowling Green State University and a master’s in television, radio, and film from Syracuse University.
+Kathy Kinsner has been a reading specialist, an Emmy-winning producer on the PBS series Reading Rainbow, and the person in charge of curriculum development at nonprofit Roads to Success.
+She has a master’s in education from Bowling Green State University and a master’s in television, radio, and film from Syracuse University.
 Currently, she is the senior manager of parenting resources at ZERO TO THREE.

-Rebecca Parlakian is the senior director of programs at ZERO TO THREE, where she directs a portfolio of projects related to child development, parenting, and high-quality teaching/caregiving.
-Rebecca has developed a variety of parenting resources, co-authored three parenting education curricula and a series of grandparenting workshops, and published articles on topics ranging from dual language development to the impact of screens on very young children.
-Rebecca holds a master’s degree in education and human development, with a concentration in infant-toddler special education, from the George Washington University, where she is currently serving as adjunct faculty.
+Rebecca Parlakian, MEd, is the senior director of programs at ZERO TO THREE, where she directs a portfolio of projects related to child development, parenting, and high-quality teaching/caregiving.
+Rebecca has developed a variety of parenting resources, coauthored three parenting education curricula and a series of grandparenting workshops, and published articles on topics ranging from dual language development to the impact of screens on very young children.
+Rebecca holds a master’s degree in education and human development, with a concentration in infant-toddler special education, from the George Washington University, where she currently serves as adjunct faculty.
 Her most important and most satisfying lab work in child development, however, is her two children, Ella and Bennett.